 - Abnormally fast, slow or irregular heartbeats (cardiac arrhythmias).

 - Heart failure which can cause shortness of breath, swelling of the legs and tiredness.
-(See separate leaflet called Heart Failure.)
+See separate leaflet called Heart Failure for more details.

 How is myocarditis diagnosed?

 Your symptoms are likely to lead your doctor to make the possible diagnosis of myocarditis.
-A heart trace of the electrical activity of the heart (electrocardiogram, or ECG) may be done.
+A heart trace of your heart's electrical activity (an electrocardiogram) may be done.

 Some people need to have an endomyocardial biopsy.
 This involves taking a very small tissue sample of the heart to investigate for the cause of myocarditis.
 Newer tests which are more sensitive at diagnosing some of the viruses are currently being developed.